- Configuration and Testing

 Delete After Move/Archive

-Enabling this option results in deletion of files from source directory after moving to destination directory.
+Enabling this option results in deletion of files from the source directory after moving to the destination directory.
 If disabled, files get copied to the destination directory.

 Scheduler Service Configuration